-- Adult counts from new and existing fish counter installations (including both main stems and/or tributaries). - Adult stock indices from existing traps - Rod catch data where catch and release fishery is allowed on these rivers. - Juvenile assessment surveys benchmarked against an indices of total stock from index rivers. - Mark recapture assessments. - Redd count surveys benchmarked against other indices of total stock for index rivers.
+- Adult counts from new and existing fish counter installations (including both main stems and/or tributaries). - Adult stock indices from existing traps - Rod catch data including where a catch and release fishery is allowed on these rivers. - Mark recapture assessments.